 The only finance market in the world dedicated to cross-media projects (fiction and/or non-fiction), this year saw nearly 100 decision-makers, commissioners, financiers from film, TV, online, interactive, games, mobile and publishing from around the world come to London.

 With 8 of the 30 projects selected for the market going into competition at The Pixel Pitch, and three new prizes awarded this year, there was a real sense of competition across the two days.
 The grand prix – ARTE’s £6,000 Pixel Pitch Prize ultimately went to Iranian/Austrian brothers Arash & Arman T. Riahi for their project Everyday Rebellion.

 THINK TANK – 19 October 2012 (by invitation only)

 Hosted by BBH Labs and with support from Creative Industries KTN, 40 international decision-makers strategised over best business practices from various POVs – funders, broadcasters, publishers (in the broadest sense of the word) – and, of course, the consumer.
-Outcomes will be published for free online at The Pixel Report – register for your copy here.
+Outcomes will be published for free online – download here.